vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/1_pUrvabhAgaH.md

 blessed by the compassion she showers
 from her cloud-eyes
 framed by rainbow-brows,
 grows fat with a rich crop of abundant poetry.
 17

+[^7]: The region surrounding Kanchipuram

+[^6]: The Kāmapīṭha is the Kamakshi Amman Temple.

 </details>
 <p class="image"><img src="images/p3.jpg" alt="Route 3" /></p>